 - A brief description of the nature of the project (e.g., pipeline, city park, cellular tower).

 Fees are charged to cover the cost of providing data services.
-Charges are based on a rate of $40 per hour for staff time, plus $0.50 per record and a $20 computer access fee.
+Charges are based on a rate of $60 per hour for staff time.
 If requested, a cost estimate will be provided to the project sponsor prior to beginning work on a major data request.
 The Heritage Program reserves the right to waive the fee if it takes less than one hour to respond to a request.
 The Heritage Program also reserves the right to waive or reduce the fee for agencies of the State of Kansas.
 Data requests are processed in the order in which they are received with an average turnaround time of one to two weeks.
 A Data Use Agreement must be signed prior to data delivery.

 Endangered species review